answear/kube-vcloud-flexvolume/README.md

 Upgrading
 =========

-*  Install the newest driver newest newest newest using git or pip.
+*  Install the newest driver version using git or pip.
 *  Apply any changes in example [config file](config/config.yaml.example) to your local copy.